-It’s summertime, and that means sun, fun and hot dogs!
+It’s spring and summertime, and that means sun, fun and hot dogs!
 The Orlando/Central Florida area has some great places to grab a hot dog and enjoy your summertime festivities.
 Looking for some of the best?
 We've put together some of the best hot dogs in Orlando from classics to gourmet.

 Simple and Classic Hot Dogs

 For over 500 years we’ve been enjoying hot dogs, with so many options, sometimes you just want a simple and straight-to-the-point hot dog.
 No flair, no fancy, just tasty!
 Orlando has lots of styles but some of its staple hot dog locations have a great traditional dog.